openstack-archive/networking-ovn/doc/source/design/ovn_worker.rst

 OVN Neutron Worker and Port status handling
 ===========================================

-When the logical port's VIF is attached or removed to/from the ovn integration bridge, ovn-northd updates the Logical_Port.up to 'True' or 'False' accordingly.
+When the logical switch port's VIF is attached or removed to/from the ovn integration bridge, ovn-northd updates the Logical_Switch_Port.up to 'True' or 'False' accordingly.

 In order for the OVN Neutron ML2 driver to update the corresponding neutron port's status to 'ACTIVE' or 'DOWN' in the db, it needs to monitor the